 The purpose of this blog is to post essays on neglected aspects of Baltimore City history intended to demonstrate how underutilized archival resources can be mined to recall the forgotten lives and neighborhoods that were once a vibrant component of the City of Promise.
-Only by knowing who we were and why, and allowing our lives to be guided by that knowledge, can we fulfill the promise of what we can and ought to be.
+It also reaches beyond the borders of the city to the rest of Maryland, with essays on sources and topics related to Maryland History and Archives.

 Friday, September 11, 2020

 Baltimore's Thirst for Water: Bringing Back The Gunpowder

 Water, Water, Everywhere, but is it safe to drink?